stratisproject/BlockchainProgramming/bitcoin_transfer/bitcoin_address.md

 Console.WriteLine(publicKey.GetAddress(Network.TestNet)); // n3zWAo2eBnxLr3ueohXnuAa8mTVBhxmPhq
 ```

-**Precisely a bitcoin address is made up of a version byte (different on both networks) and your public key’s hash bytes concatenated then encoded into Base58Check:**
+**Precisely a stratis address is made up of a version byte (different on both networks) and your public key’s hash bytes concatenated then encoded into Base58Check:**

 ![](../assets/PubKeyHashToBitcoinAddress.png)